aditya5076/neosoft-assesement-acl-dms-system/README.md

 -   **DataTables**: Utilize DataTables for a responsive and interactive data representation.
 Sort, search, and paginate your data effortlessly.

+-   **Queues for Welcome Emails**: Utilize Laravel queues to send welcome emails with login credentials asynchronously for improved performance.

 ## Installation

 To get started with this Admin Panel DMS, follow these steps: